taherelsheikh/Reminders/JavaScript.md

 ```

 ##### this
-'this' solves scope issues when dealining with values inside of an object <br>
+this helps us with scope inside of object methods. <br>
 example 1

 ```javascript